Welcome to the new KidsHealth website! See what is new.

 • how sick your child is

 The most common cause of a fever in a child is a viral infection.
-A bacterial infection is a less common but more serious cause.
+Bacterial infections can also cause a fever.

 The body's natural reaction to infection with a virus or bacteria is to raise the temperature inside the body.
 This helps to kill the infection.